cogini/multi-env-deploy/terraform/README.md

 ## Set environment vars

-`set_env.sh` sets environment vars that tell Terrform.
-Copy the file from the root into the app directory, e.g. `terraform/foo`.
+`set_env.sh` sets environment vars that configure Terraform for the app and environment.
+Copy the file from the root into the app directory, e.g.
+`terraform/foo`.
 Before running Terraform, set up the environment:

 ```shell
 export ENV=dev